ttab/elephant-repository/README.md

 The signature is set as the metadata header "X-Amz-Meta-Elephant-Signature" on the S3 object itself.
 After the object has been archived the corresponding database row is updated with the signature of the archived object.

 Event, status and document version archive objects contain the signature of their parents to create a signature chain that can be verified.
-That means that everything that gets written can be verified against the a log.
+That means that everything that gets written can be verified against the log.

 The reason that signing has to be done during archiving is that the jsonb data type isn't guaranteed to be byte stable.
 Verifying signatures on the archive objects is straightforward, verifying signatures for the database would have to be done by verifying the signature for the archive signature, and then verifying that the data in the database is "logically" equivalent to the archive data.

-Signing keys are used for 180 days, a new signing key will be created and published 30 days before it's taken into use.
+Signing keys are used for 180 days.
+A new signing key will be created 7 days before the current key expires, with a 2-day heads-up period before it is taken into use.

 #### Fetching signing keys